geraldnilles/Chromecast-Server/BRAINSTORM.markdown

 This page will act as a dropping zone for ideas, concepts, or data that has not been implemented yet.

+# Phone to Chromecast
+Another thing people will want to do is send media files locally stored on their phone to the chromecast.

+One solution would be to add an "Upload" option to the Server's WebUI.
+Then any video, audio, music can be uploaded, transcoded on the server, and added to the play queue.

 # HTTP Byte Ranges
 This is needed if we want to skip ahead in video streams